Frequently Asked Questions:

 This will give you access to our comprehensive Member Resources webpages, which will provide you with all of the information and advice that you’ll need to get started.
 This information can also help you avoid making some very costly mistakes.
 We would also recommend reading Running a Food Truck for Dummies by Richard Myrick, which is a great resource.
 Do lots of research BEFORE you purchase your mobile food unit, and consider: Where you will operate your mobile food business (private property, public right-of-way, breweries, catered events…..)?
 In which cities and which counties will you be vending?
 Do these cities and counties have prohibitive restrictions/requirements for food trucks?
 Which licenses and permits will you need?
 Will you need a commissary kitchen?
 Will you qualify for a commissary kitchen exemption?

-If you join the WSFTA we can help you navigate the startup process, successfully manage and grow your business, help you solve problems, offer you access to daily vending locations, and much more.
+If you join the WSFTA, our Member Resources will help you navigate the start-up process, successfully manage and grow your business, help you solve problems, offer you access to daily vending locations, and much more….

 What is the most common mistake that a new food truck operator makes?